tronprotocol/documentation/TRX/Tron-http.md

 Description: Query an account information
 demo: curl -X POST  http://127.0.0.1:8091/walletsolidity/getaccount -d '{"address": "41E552F6487585C2B58BC2C9BB4492BC1F17132CD0"}'
 Parameter address: Default hexString
-Return: Account Object
+Return: Account object

 /walletsolidity/listwitnesses
 Description: Qyery the list of the witnesses
 demo: curl -X POST  http://127.0.0.1:8091/walletsolidity/listwitnesses
-Parameter: No Parameter
+Parameter: No parameter
 Return: The list of all the witnesses

 /walletsolidity/getassetissuelist
 Description: Query the list of all the tokens
 demo: curl -X POST  http://127.0.0.1:8091/walletsolidity/getassetissuelist
-Parameter: No Parameter
+Parameter: No parameter
 Return: The list of all the tokens

 /walletsolidity/getpaginatedassetissuelist